gregorygaines/GameboySheets/README.md

 ![Runetime limit](./images/runtime_limit.png)

 This make emulation on the server impossible.
 Instead, I opted to creating a sidebar which run the gameboy emulation and sends a draw command every frame to the Google sheets server.

-Since commands execute asynchronously and Google has a limit for sent commands, frames are stored in a queue which is sent only when the previous command is done executing which is another bottleneck.
+Since commands execute asynchronously and Google has a limit for command execution, drawn frames are stored in a queue which is sent to the server only when the previous command is done executing.

 ## Limitations